FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Three lines of code and the access token has been stolen.
 As you can see, the risk of leaking tokens is far too high to ever consider using the Implicit grant.
 This is why we recommend that no one ever use this grant.

-If you aren't dissuaded by the above scariness, and you really need to use the implicit grant, please [check out our documentation](/docs/v1/tech/oauth/#example-implicit-grant), which walks you through how to implement it.
+If you aren't dissuaded by the above scariness, and you really need to use the Implicit grant, please [check out our documentation](/docs/v1/tech/oauth/#example-implicit-grant), which walks you through how to implement it.

-XXX WIP

 ### Resource Owner's Password Credentials Grant